gem/oq-engine/doc/implementing-new-gsim.md

 - Implement the new GMPE using as an example of a GMPE already in the oq-engine whose functional form is similar to the new GMPE. https://github.com/gem/oq-engine/tree/master/openquake/hazardlib/gsim

+- Acceleration should be returned in units of g, and standard deviation values in natural logarithm.
+If this is not consistent with the original GMPE, then a conversion needs to be made.

 - Create verification tables following the examples that you find here: https://github.com/gem/oq-engine/tree/master/openquake/hazardlib/tests/gsim/data Usually we create verification tables using an independent code provided by the original authors of the new GMPE.
 If this is not possible - if available - we use an independent implementation available within code accessible on the web.
 If verification tables are missing this must be clearly stated as in this example https://github.com/gem/oq-engine/blob/master/openquake/hazardlib/gsim/raghukanth_iyengar_2007.py#L119